flarumite/simple-spoilers/flarum-README.md

 - HTML5 only spoilers - no extra JS needed!
 - Works with [FriendsOfFlarum/nightmode](https://github.com/FriendsOfFlarum/nightmode)
 - Integrates with standard Flarum BBCode
-- Supports all modern browsers (no IE)
+- Supports all modern browsers (96.26% of web traffic)

 ---